josephlim94/python_janus_client/docs/index.rst

    await plugin_handle.attach(session=session)

    # Destroy plugin handle
-   await plugin_handle_1.destroy()
+   await plugin_handle.destroy()

-This will connect create a plugin handle and then destroy it.
+This will create a plugin handle and then destroy it.

 Notice that we don't need to call connect or disconnect explicitly.
 It's managed internally.

 Make Video Calls
 ----------------